Saving pennies now could rack up the pounds later – here are a few ideas on how to cut spending and save cash for your pension or other savings.

 Depending on how many you buy a year, you could save a few hundred pounds.

 The bottom line

-Nobody expects that you will live like a monk, and we know that doing everything on this list isn’t realistic, but if you did, you could save around £3,000 a year.
+Nobody expects that you will live like a monk – and we know that doing everything on this list isn’t realistic – but if you did, you could save around £3,000 a year.
 You could save this in a deposit savings account or ISA, or consider whether you could afford to increase your pension contributions.

 Retiresavvy is brought to you by Skipton Building Society.
 This article has been commissioned by retiresavvy and any opinions voiced are the author's own.